jboinembalome/blouppy-gatsby/src/pages/blog/2023-05-14-configure-husky-with-angular.md

 npx husky add .husky/commit-msg  'npx --no -- commitlint --edit ${1}'
 ```

-The command will create a new commit-msg hook in our project's .husky directory, which runs commitlint to validate the commit message according to the configured rules, and opens the default editor for the user to edit the commit message before validation.
+The command will create a new commit-msg hook in our project's .husky directory, which runs commitlint to validate the commit message according to the configured rules.

 Let's test to make sure it works:
 ![Commit message error](/img/angular-husky-commit-message-error.png)